B02.09 Wide Boy

 More guitars and less keyboards!

-All the three previously mentioned videos have parts of the film which are in black and white.
+The three previously mentioned videos have parts of the film which are in black and white.

 It doesn't have the long introduction.